 How critical is marque heritage to buyers of premium carmakers?
 Well, if we could set the Wayback Machine to the 1963 Turin Auto Show, we’d find a stunning looker, the 350 GTV, from a new marque named Lamborghini.
 And we’d learn that its only ancestors were farm tractors and air conditioners.

 With no racing pedigree and no history of making automobiles whatsoever, Lamborghini went on to do pretty well for itself – eventually.
-On the other hand, one could have considered the heritage of Italian carmakers in general and figured that, with a name like Lamborghini and a V-12 engine under the hood, it was worth taking a closer look.
+On the other hand, one could have considered the heritage of Italian carmakers in general.
+Plus, figured that, with a name like Lamborghini and a V-12 engine under the hood, it was worth taking a closer look.

 Myth and Fact